mdda/getting-to-aha-with-tpus/README.md

   + Negatives:
     - Does not appear to include LoRA
       * Though may be compatible with PEFT (needs testing)
-      * How does this interact with sharding?
+      * How does auto-LoRA interact with sharding?
 Eeek
     - While PyTorch XLA is clearly ['real'](https://github.com/google/gemma_pytorch/blob/main/scripts/run_xla.py#L33) ...
       * Need to test whether XLA code can get 'compiled' in a similar way to JAX `jit`
 * [Keras gemma implementation](https://keras.io/keras_hub/api/models/gemma/gemma_causal_lm/) using JAX backend
   + Positives:
     - Ecosystem appears ready for CPU, GPU and [TPU](https://www.kaggle.com/code/matthewdwatson/gemma-2-tpu-fine-tuning)
-    - Includes LoRA, more sophisicated sampling and distribution
+    - Includes LoRA, more sophisicated sampling and distribution over TPUs
     - Actually *proven to work* on TPUs via Colab (in this Repo)
   + Negatives:
     - IMHO, Keras is perceived as being somewhat *lame* vs other frameworks
     - Still need to test whether fancy sampling, fancy distribution strategy, and custom training step (GRPO) can be implemented *at the same time*

 So far:
 * `nnx` has suceeded in: